 Combine SOF + POF way is also viable, but the analysis should be separated for SOF and POF;

 Failure prevention principles are illustrated in Fig. 3

 It is important to mention again that any failure prevention or mitigation activity should be done separately for SOF reduction first and for POF second.
-Such an approach will keep the situation at general High-Risk alert.
+Such an approach will keep the situation at a general High-Risk alert.
 Any mixing of SOF and POF will move the situation at the medium or low-risk area that will result in danger.
 The directions for failure prevention and mitigation are shown in Fig. 4.

 Step 4.
 Making a decision on the change implementation

 The decision is made based on a comparison of the failure prevention cost vs. the gain previously expected from the process change.

 Define the cost of failure prevention (mitigation)